 Sayf al-Dawla (also known as Sa’if ad-Dualah, r.
-944/945-967 CE) descended from the Hamdanid dynasty, which had a base of power in Al-Jazira and Syria.
-He managed to set himself up as Emir of Aleppo around 944 or 945 CE and quickly began making a name for himself through military skill and intellectual patronage.
+944/945-967) descended from the Hamdanid dynasty, which had a base of power in Al-Jazira and Syria.
+He managed to set himself up as Emir of Aleppo around 944 or 945 and quickly began making a name for himself through military skill and intellectual patronage.
 During his reign, Sayf spread his influence into Homs, Syria and Turkey.

 Almost all of Sayf al-Dawla’s rule was marked by warfare.
 He sometimes fought against fellow Muslims, must notably with the Ikhshidid (or Ikhshidite) Mamluks of Egypt over lands in Syria, but his most persistent foe was the Byzantine Empire.
 Sayf al-Dawla and the forces of the Byzantine Empire traded continuous raids and skirmishes across each other’s borders for more than a decade.